 Of all the public water systems, 28 produce more than 50 million gallons per year and maintain extensive distribution networks.
 These systems along with Block Island and Richmond provide 98% of public water, with the remaining 457 systems providing the remaining two percent.
-While there have been periodic and systemspecific fluctuations in water demand over time, the average statewide water demands are nearly the same as they were 25 years ago.
-Of special note, since 2005, the average daily demand has decreased 20% from these systems (though not all systems have experienced a decline).
-Hough not all systems have experienced a decline).
-Water suppliers attribute this change to a number of factors including: changed economic annual reports/2011 Drinking Water Quality Compliance.pdf.
+While there have been periodic and system-specific fluctuations in water demand over time, the average statewide water demands are nearly the same as they were 25 years ago.
+Of special note, since 2005, the average daily demand has decreased 20% from these systems (though not all systems have experienced a decline).84 Water suppliers attribute this change to a number of factors including: changed economic annualreports/2011DrinkingWaterQualityCompliance.pdf.
+84 Personal communication, K. Crawley, Rhode Island Water Resources Board.